abhishektripathi24/platform-setup/redis/README.md

         * Set `replicaof  <masterip> <masterport>`.

 4. Configure Redis-Sentinel: update sentinel.conf
+    * Set `logfile "/var/log/redis/redis-sentinel.log"`.
+    * Set following for a 3 node sentinel setup on each sentinel node -
         ```bash
         sentinel monitor mymaster <ip-address-of-initial-master-redis-server> 6379 2
         sentinel down-after-milliseconds mymaster 5000
         sentinel parallel-syncs mymaster 1
         sentinel failover-timeout mymaster 10000
-    sentinel deny-scripts-reconfig yes
         ```
         > Note: Please do not copy sentinel.conf to other servers if you have started sentinel process even once.

         > Reason: Upon starting the sentinel process, it writes a unique id for itself in the sentinel.conf (sentinel myid 1e05acbfea43ecc0ff0c976ede504805a6342db3).
 And if you replicate (copy-paste) this sentinel.conf to other sentinel servers, all of them will behave as if you have a single sentinel node instead of 3 nodes in the cluster, as all of them will have the same id.

         > Moral of the story: Each sentinel node should have unique id in the sentinel cluster and this id is generated automatically by sentinel process itself.

 5. Testing the cluster setup
     * Verify that sentinels see each other.
 If, for ex, you are setting up 3 sentinels, the property `num-other-sentinels` should be `2` upon starting all the sentinel nodes.